qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 Overviews
 ---------

-The :guilabel:`Overviews` dialog of the map :guilabel:`Item Properties` tab provides the following functionalities:
+The :guilabel:`Overviews` dialog of the map :guilabel:`Item Properties` panel provides the following functionalities:

 .. _Figure_composer_map_overview: